Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Related Work

-So far, concepts 2a--c relied solely on a passive actuator force but for many applications, this is not sufficient.
-Indeed, dynamic force capabilities $F_\text{dyn.}$ are needed to move the legs of a legged robot and can benefit to exoskeletons to follow the correct GRF force trajectories of different tasks and improve the transitions between the stance and the swing phases.
+So far, concepts 2a--c rely solely on a passive actuator force but for many applications, this is not sufficient.
+Indeed, dynamic force capabilities $F_\text{dyn.}$ are needed to move the legs of a legged robot and can benefit to exoskeletons to follow the correct GRF trajectories of different tasks and improve the transitions between the stance and the swing phases.
 In Fig.~\ref{fig:gravity_compensation_concepts}d, a parallel active actuator is added to the static load compensation system.
 This results in a parallel-elastic actuator but with a very compliant spring and an adjusting mechanism.
 A research robotic leg implements this principle in \cite{tsagarakis_asymmetric_2013,roozing_development_2016} with a high-power series-elastic actuator that is coupled in parallel to a passive unit consisting of an elastic band being stretched by a non-backdrivable screw to balance a payload.
 A clutch can also actively disconnect the elastic band for the swing phase and for charging powerful jumps.
 The authors present a torque distribution control strategy and measured a 65\% energy consumption reduction for squatting motions when using the passive unit.
-The concept was pushed further for monoarticular and biarticular 3-DOF leg designs in \cite{roozing_design_2018} with similar energy improvements for squats.
-Very recently, Fan et al. proposes a hydrostatic concept that works differently to carry payloads.
-Their hydrostatic support comprises a hydraulic cylinder per leg, a shared accumulator (acting as the spring) and switching valves for the swing phase.
-They leverage the fact that a robotic leg can be controlled during the stance phase of walking to make the height of the body still.
-The hydraulic cylinder provides a passive support but as it does not move during stance, the accumulator pressure does not vary and can be designed small \cite{fan_load-carrying_2024}.
-However, this is not applicable for exoskeletons (the human body moves vertically) or for any tasks that need a vertical motion such as running (for smooth landing) and squatting.
+The concept was pushed further for monoarticular and biarticular 3-DOF leg designs in \cite{roozing_design_2018} Recently, Fan et al. introduced a highly efficient legged robot capable of supporting variable payloads during the stance phase by simply blocking a hydrostatic circuit—a strategy that is viable for walking, provided the body height remains constant \cite{fan_load-carrying_2024}.
+However, this approach is unsuitable for exoskeletons, as it would resemble walking on rigid canes, and it cannot accommodate tasks involving vertical motion such as running, squatting, or stair climbing.
+In a related study \cite{fan_hyexo_2024}, the same authors proposed a passive load-bearing exoskeleton that uses a shared hydraulic accumulator.
+In this design, the assistive pressure can be modulated by precisely timing the opening of valves.